 Betteravia Ranch, Santa Barbara County – California tiger salamander

 Other Sample Projects

-Prepared policies and procedures for local land trusts and national and state land trust groups regarding conflicts of interest, mitigation arrangements, amendments, and stewardship.
+Prepare and review policies and procedures for local land trusts and national and state land trust groups regarding conflicts of interest, mitigation arrangements, amendments, and stewardship.
 Conduct staff trainings regarding policies and procedures.

 Counseled several land trusts on formalizing land bequests from landowners wishing to donate land as part of their estate planning.

 Landowner Conservation Easement Seminars and Information Materials

 Presented numerous seminars for landowners wanting to learn more about conservation easement conveyances and tax benefits; developed materials for land trusts to present to landowners introducing conservation easement details and benefits.

 Conservation Partners participated on small committee of conservation leaders in an effort to amend a recently enacted statute adding language related to fire suppression requirements in State-funded conservation easements to the California conservation easement enabling act (California Civil Code §§ 815-816).
 SB 182 intends to clarify and strengthen the language and minimize unintended negative consequences in State-funded conservation easement projects.
 It recently passed the Senate and is now in the Assembly.